-The following items represent some of The Dog Food Advisor’s most frequently asked questions about dog food recalls.
+The following are some of our most frequently asked questions about dog food recalls.

-Where can I find a list of the most recent dog food recalls?
+Where can I find a list of dog food recalls?

-The Dog Food Advisor maintains a list of recent recall alerts on its Dog Food Recalls summary page.
+The Dog Food Advisor maintains a list of all dog food and dog treat recall events since 2009 on its Dog Food Recalls summary page.

 Once a company experiences a dog food recall, isn’t it more likely to happen to that same company again?

-So far, I’ve never been able to find a single scientific study proving the predictive ability of any (human or pet) food recall to reliably forecast another.
-Most recall events appear to be completely random (and unpredictable).
+So far, we’ve never been able to find a scientific study proving the predictive ability of any one (human or pet) food recall to reliably forecast another.
+Most recall events appear to be random and entirely unpredictable.

 Is there any way I can get dog food recall alerts sent to me?

-We make every effort to alert our readers the moment we can confirm the news of a dog food recall.
-To be notified, be sure to sign up to receive free dog food recall alerts by email.
+We make every effort to alert our subscribers as soon as we can confirm the news of a dog food or dog treats recall.
+To be notified, simply sign up to get free dog food recall alerts by email.

 Who is responsible for ordering a dog food recall?

-Recalls are almost always voluntary.
+Recalls are usually voluntary.
 Sometimes a company discovers a problem and recalls a product on its own.
 Other times, a company recalls a product after the FDA raises concerns.
-Only in rare cases will the FDA request a recall.
+Only rarely will the FDA order a recall.

 What are the most common reasons for a dog food recall?